kubernetes-csi/external-attacher/README.md

 * `--leader-election`: Enables leader election.
 This is useful when there are multiple replicas of the same external-attacher running for one CSI driver.
 Only one of them may be active (=leader).
 A new leader will be re-elected when current leader dies or becomes unresponsive for ~15 seconds.

 * `--leader-election-namespace <namespace>`: Namespace where the external-attacher runs and where leader election object will be created.
 It is recommended that this parameter is populated from Kubernetes DownwardAPI.

-* `--leader-election-identity <id>`: Unique identity of this replica of external-attacher container.
-It must be unique among all running replicas of the external-attacher.
-Pod name populated from Kubernetes DownwardAPI is recommended.

 * `--timeout <duration>`: Timeout of all calls to CSI driver.
 It should be set to value that accommodates majority of `ControllerPublish` and `ControllerUnpublish` calls.
 See [CSI error and timeout handling](#csi-error-and-timeout-handling) for details.
 15 seconds is used by default.